f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab2.rst

 |image269|

 Edit the **web_rule_list** by selecting it in the Rule Lists table, then click the **Add** button in the Rules section.
-Here you will add two rules into the list; the first is a rule to allow HTTP and HTTPS traffic to the LAMP Servers
+Here you will add a rules into the list to allow HTTP, HTTPS, and SSH  traffic to the LAMP Servers

 |image276|